 In just a short time Helsinki has developed into the home of good food.
 “New Nordic Cuisine” has taken over the scene and found a truly receptive audience among the trendy small restaurants that have been established in recent years by up and coming chefs.
 In addition, new perspectives have been opened up by the sheer diversity of popup restaurants that appear in the streets, parks and homes of Helsinki during Restaurant Day, now held four times a year.
 Helsinki also has a dynamic new centre for food culture, the Abattoir, which hosts a variety of innovative food-related events.

-Local residents are very enthusiastic about the idea of local food
+Local residents are enthusiastic about local food

 Being the only sizeable metropolis in the country, Helsinki is dependent on other parts of Finland for much of its food.
 But this does not take away from the sheer quality of fresh Finnish produce that underlines Nordic cuisine.
 The chefs working in the nation’s capital accept only the very best that Finland has to offer, creating exquisite dishes that highlight the unique flavours of each radically different season.
 These local offerings are easy to find in participating HelsinkiMenu restaurants – check out the bestseller at the restaurant Nokka, for example!